 All hell breaking loose at the height of punk!

 To be fair, all hell actually opened the front door with the chain on, and peeked outside timidly.
-Punk rock caused such a hoo-hah that a shy 13-year-old might have been reluctant to tell his family that he quite liked some of these scions of degeneracy.
+Punk rock caused such a moral hoo-hah that a shy 13-year-old might have been reluctant to tell his family that he quite liked some of these scions of degeneracy.
 It became clear, however, that his family wasn’t arsed, so all hell could now slip the chain off and break loose at its leisure!
 The punk era was a Golden Age for the seven-inch-single, hallmarked by imagination and inspiration, madness and genius, hope and love.
-And because the music was my own, because it wasn’t going to live in a Heinz soup carton, and because the rest of the family thought I was daft, the romance intensified fiercely and tokens of love began to proliferate.
-Early on, there was one by the Jam, purchased in Lewis’s department store, in a glossy picture sleeve showing them in their suits and bad shoes.
-In case my heart wasn’t fluttering enough already, this one even had an etching!
-Beside the long-familiar matrix number stamped around the edge of the label were the words “Tim Tom At CBS.”
+And because the music was my own, because it wasn’t going to live in a Heinz soup box, and because the rest of the family thought I was daft, the romance intensified fiercely!
+Scented seven-inch love letters were left casually around the house, all sworn secrets I wanted to tell everybody.
+Like the one by the Jam, in a glossy picture sleeve showing them in their suits and bad shoes.
+This one bypassed the stolen kiss and went straight to ear-nibbling, in the form of…ooh…an etching!
+Beside the matrix number stamped around the edge of the label were the words “Tim Tom At CBS.”
 All efforts to play hard-to-get were now doomed.
 Had this been going on under my nose all the time?
-The Heinz box was ransacked in the manic search for cryptic engravings in run off grooves.
+The Heinz box was ransacked in the manic search for cryptic engravings in run off grooves, for missed hints and inaudible whispers.
 The Honeycombs?
 No. Devil In Disguise?
 No. Top Pops, Six Hits For 5/11-?

 Six top hits for five and eleven!
 Not the original artists.

-Still no. But never mind, Elvis could get back to Squaresville, for the fabulous private world which I now inhabited had loads of them!
-The most common was “A Porky Prime Cut,” although others, such as “Spot’s White Powders” on a John Cooper Clarke record, meant that I’d be checking run-off grooves for the rest of my days.
+Still no. But never mind, Elvis could get back to Squaresville, because the gorgeous private world which I now inhabited had loads of them!
+The most regular peck on the cheek came from “A Porky Prime Cut,” although others, such as “Spot’s White Powders” on a John Cooper Clarke record, meant that I’d be offering my cheek for the rest of my days.
 And then came Ian Dury’s “What A Waste,” whose message “999 Rule OK” piqued my interest in the rest of the label.
-The familiar information was all there, but arranged in a square, and the copyright message was suffixed: “don’t fuck about or else.”
+The familiar information was all there, but arranged in a square, and the copyright message was suffixed with a coquettish “don’t fuck about or else.”